 Nestled in a valley just behind Meelup, you’re close to Dunsborough, Eagle Bay and Bunker Bay.
 The location is dreamy and there’s lots of accomodation nearby for your guests.

-The ceremony location is fully shaded, which is important, and from a photographer’s perspective it also face the right way.
-The sun is behind you, and you get this awesome golden light for your ceremony photos.
+The ceremony location is fully shaded which keeps you and your guests comfortable.
+From a photographer’s perspective the ceremony area also faces the right way - the sun is behind you, and you get this awesome golden light for your ceremony photos.

 Amazing service has always set Meelup Farmhouse apart.
-Drinks are served on the lawn after your ceremony - you can kick on with your guests and celebrate straight away - everything flows so well.
+Drinks are served on the lawn after your ceremony - you can kick on with your guests and celebrate straight away.

 There’s so many great photos spots on the property within walking distance.
 It makes it really easy to get fun candid photos with your wedding party, and we can also sneak down to the beach at sunset if you’d like some coastal photos too.